apify/apify-docs/sources/platform/console/authentication.md

 ### Verification after sign in

-After you enable two-factor authentication, the next time you attempt to sign in, you will not be directly redirected to Apify Console, but instead you will have to provide your verification code.
+After you enable two-factor authentication, the next time you attempt to sign in, you'll need to enter a code before you can get into the Apify Console.
 To do that, open your authenticator app and enter the code for your Apify account into the **code** field.
 After you enter the code, click on the **Verify** button and if the provided code is correct, you will proceed to Apify Console.

 ![Apify console two-factor authentication form](./images/console-two-factor-authentication.png)